Knowledge Hub

 • Asking intrusive questions about a person’s private or sex life.

 For example, a worker may sexually harass a co-worker by sharing pornographic images at work that the co-worker does not wish to see.
-Sexual harassment may also occur where a manager denies a team member’s promotion because the team member turned down the manager’s sexual advances at a work-related party.
+Sexual harassment may also occur if a manager denies a team member’s promotion because the team member turned down the manager’s sexual advances at a work-related party.
 The actions of the harasser are also likely to amount to workplace misconduct which will need to be addressed in parallel with a sexual harassment investigation.

 A worker’s conduct will still amount to sexual harassment even if there is no sexual motivation on the part of the accused.
 As long as the conduct is of a sexual nature and meets the other requirements of the definition of sexual harassment, it will be sexual harassment.
 The guidance is also clear that sexual harassment can occur when the conduct comes from someone of the same or a different sex, meaning sexual harassment cases may not always involve, for example, a male accused and female victim (although research confirms this is the most common pattern of sexual harassment).